muratk3n/thirdwave/en/README.md

 I'll never forget when we went to a movie theather in Bangkok and right before the movie started, a gov program was displayed praising the king, and **everyone** got up and put a hand on chest and said some shit.
-Like 'Praise the king' or some shit like that.
+Like 'Praise the king' or something like that.

 ---